 When contesting a will, there are a few steps to take.
 The first is to build evidence.
-This means proving either fraud, promises made by the deceased, debts owed by the deceased, or proof of financial reliance.
+This means proving either:

 File Your Case with the Probate Registry

 Once you have the case, you will need to file it with the probate registry.
-This case will be filed into a document known as a caveat.
-Ideally, you will issue this before probate, as it stops probate from being issued.
+Such a case filing is through a document known as a caveat.
+Ideally, you’ll issue this before probate, as it stops the issuance of probate.

-In some instances, the case is settled out of court.
-Though the person who contests the will likely won’t receive the full sum of what they wanted, this is the best way to settle the matter in a way that most parties agree and everyone goes home a winner.
+In some instances, parties settle the case out of court.
+Though the person who contests the will likely won’t receive the full sum, this is the best way to settle the matter.
+Particularly in a way wherein most parties agree and everyone goes home a winner.

-If negotiations don’t go well, the issue can be taken to court.
-This is the worst-case scenario and is only reserved for extreme cases.
+If negotiations fail when someone contests a will, the issue can go to court.
+This is the worst-case scenario and only occurs with the most extreme cases.